 What is a 360 degree camera?

 True 360 degrees

-True 360° cameras are devices that are typically housed in one casing and normally have two fish-eye sensors, both capturing 180°.
+True 360° dash cams are devices that are typically housed in one casing and normally have two fish-eye sensors, both capturing 180° viewing angles.
 Through the magic of software, these two recordings are stitched together to form an entire sphere where you can view any and all angles.

 If you have ever been in virtual reality, this experience is similar.
 What’s unique to 360 degree cameras is that the footage has been recorded and is being played back.
 So if someone is walking around your car, a 360° camera will be able to track that person whereas other cameras are limited to ~140° or less.

 I call it fake 360° because you can still achieve a near 360° experience without stitching together the footage.
 In these setups, 2 cameras are placed back-to-back and if both have wide angle lenses, this can add up to 360°.

 Just because I call this “fake”, doesn’t mean it doesn’t have a purpose in the dash cam world.
 The footage isn’t stitched together, but you can still get great coverage of your vehicle.
 Often, this option is a lot cheaper and true 360° cameras have an extra scrutiny to preciseness.